The 2024 Olympic closing ceremony for the Paris Games is Sunday. Here's what to know about the event.

 Who will perform at the Paris closing ceremony?

+The all-star lineup will hit the stage as part of the handover to the 2028 Los Angeles Games.
+Each of the music artists is a California native.
+H.E.R. is expected to sing the U.S. national anthem live from the Stade de France.

+"This is the biggest moment in LA28 history to date, as the Olympic flag passes from Paris to LA," said LA28 chairperson Casey Wasserman in a statement.
+"We are thrilled to feature the very best of LA with local artists and are grateful to Billie, H.E.R., the Chili Peppers and Snoop for their collaboration on what will be an incredible show to a global audience that will give fans a taste of what's to come in 2028."

-While names of performers have not yet been announced, organizers previously said the Stade de France would be transformed into a gigantic concert hall.
+Ahead of the ceremony, organizers said the Stade de France would be transformed into a gigantic concert hall.
 There will be more than 100 performers, acrobats, dancers and circus artists.

-Organizers said "world-renowned singers will complete the picture," with part of the show taking place in the air.

 "We want to celebrate, but consciously.
 This moment of celebration will also be an opportunity to reflect on the importance of the Olympic Games in our society," Jolly previously said.
 "So I've designed a show in which the Olympic Games disappear once again, and someone comes along and founds them.
 It's a very visual, very choreographic, very acrobatic show with an operatic dimension to give a great visual fresco and say goodbye to athletes from all over the world."